 One of most critical aspects of understanding EU foreign/security policy in general and CPP policy in particular involves the central role of EU member states.
-As these policy domains remain largely intergovernmental, and as the CSDP in particular still relies heavily on resources contributed by EU member states, it is important to conduct ongoing and systematic research about EU member states themselves.
+As these policy domains remain largely intergovernmental,34 and as the CSDP in particular still relies heavily on resources contributed by EU member states, it is important to conduct ongoing and systematic research about EU member states themselves.
 Yet this focus seems to be a major missing link in the evolution of security-related EU research programmes.
 This issue should be addressed more directly in future work on the CSDP/CPP domain, whether funded by the EU or otherwise.
 The fact remains that if EU member states are unwilling to delegate more security authority to central bodies like the Commission or the EEAS, it is critical to examine different national priorities and capabilities (among other factors) that directly influence their willingness to support the EU's CPP agenda.
 This support is required throughout the CSDP/CPP policy cycle, from broad political/strategic direction, to agenda-setting and decision-making, and to resourcing and implementation, whether in the civilian or the military realms.

 In the broadest sense, scholars have periodically conducted comprehensive comparative studies of the foreign/security policies of EU member states to help address these questions.
 These have focused not just on material/physical resources but also the political cultures, institutions, history, and special interests or relationships of EU member states (Hill 1983; Manners & Whitman 2000; Hill and Smith 2011; Hadfield et al. 2017).
 These studies are a very useful 'first cut' at how individual EU member states engage with the CFSP/CSDP, yet there is still scope for more focused studies about the role of EU member states in specific conflict environments.
 For example, this could involve studies of EU member states with particular interests in conflict zones (such as France in Africa) or of EU member states that face security challenges owing to their proximity to the EU's southern and eastern/Baltic flanks (i.e., the EU's own neighbourhood).
 Similarly, comparative studies of which EU member states contribute what resources to CSDP/CPP actions, and why, would be very helpful; the same holds true of any coalition-building activities among EU member states in this domain.
-How are coalitions of the willing formed by EU member states to address specific conflicts and other security problems?
-How persistent and stable are they, or do they arise only on a case-by-case basis?
-Do any EU member states claim specific forms of expertise or types of resources especially useful for CPP?
-How is leadership exercised over CPP by specific EU member states when this issue-area is weakly institutionalised and decentralised and largely intergovernmental?
-And so on.
+How are coalitions of the willing formed by of Justice of the EU (Moravcsik 1993; Wagner 2003).

-&lt;sup>34 This is, relying generally on consensual agreement among all EU member states for major CSDP/CPP decisions (i.e., deployments), which often require intensive negotiations among EU member states and a reduced role, relative to EU economic policies, for the Commission, European Parliament, and Court of Justice of the EU (Moravcsik 1993; Wagner 2003).
+34 This is, relying generally on consensual agreement among all EU member states for major CSDP/CPP decisions (i.e., deployments), which often require intensive negotiations among EU member states and a reduced role, relative to EU economic policies, for the Commission, European Parliament, and Court